thomastrringel/SkyObjectCalculator/README.md

 pytz         2024.1<br />
 astropy      6.0.0<br />

-Start TAB_SkyObject.py and install necessary libraries. myAstropy will load the UI itself.
+Start TAB_SkyObject.py and install necessary libraries.
+It will then load the UI itself. <br/>
+You may add other city locations in the cities dictionary.<br/>
+You may add additional SkyObjects in the skyobject dictionary.<br/>